 This medicine needs to be given on a fixed schedule.
 Be sure to keep all appointments.

 Drink extra fluids so you will pass more urine while you are receiving this medicine.
 This may help prevent kidney problems and other unwanted effects.

-This medicine may cause serious heart problems.
-Tell your doctor right away if you have chest pain or discomfort, shortness of breath, irregular heartbeats, or swelling of the feet, ankles, or legs while you are receiving this medicine.
+This medicine may cause serious heart problems (eg, congestive heart failure, heart attack).
+Tell your doctor right away if you have chest pain or tightness, decrease in the amount of urine, dilated neck veins, extreme fatigue, irregular heartbeat, swelling of the face, fingers, feet, or lower legs, trouble breathing, or weight gain while you are receiving this medicine.

 This medicine may cause a serious reaction called tumor lysis syndrome (TLS).
 Call your doctor right away if you have a change in how much or how often you urinate, rapid weight gain, muscle or joint pain, swelling of the feet or lower legs, or feel tired.

-This medicine may cause a serious type of allergic reaction called an infusion reaction.
-This can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you have a cough, difficulty with swallowing, dizziness, a fast heartbeat, chest tightness, trouble breathing, swelling in your face or hands, a fever, chills, itching or hives, or lightheadedness or faintness while you are receiving this medicine.
+This medicine may cause infusion-related reactions, which can be life-threatening and require immediate medical attention.
+Tell your doctor right away if you start to have a fever, chills or shaking, dizziness, trouble breathing, itching or rash, lightheadedness or fainting, joint pain, muscle pain or stiffness, difficulty in moving, nausea, vomiting, or sweating while you are receiving this medicine.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.